-1. Create a directory in the single_state_design directory called my_files and switch to that directory.
+1. Change your current directory to single_state_design and then create a directory called my_files and switch to that directory.
 Although many files you need for the tutorial are located in the input_files directory, we will work from my_files for the rest of the tutorial.